klange/ponyos/base/home/local/README.md

-# Welcome to ToaruOS!
+# Welcome to PonyOS!

-ToaruOS provides a familiar Unix-like environment, but please be aware that the shell is incomplete and does not implement all Unix shell features.
+PonyOS provides a familiar Unix-like environment, but please be aware that the shell is incomplete and does not implement all Unix shell features.
 For help with the shell's syntax and built-in functions, run `help`.
 For a list of available commands, press Tab